“Bukele’s party with Bitcoin is over”, publishes the Miami Herald

 He also relates in his article that he spoke with Salvadoran economists such as Álvaro Trigueros, director of economic studies at Fusades, and with the president of the Chamber of Commerce, Jorge Hasbún, who gave him their opinions on what is happening in the country regarding the Bitcoin implementation.

 “This whole experiment has already cost $200 million in money that contributes practically nothing to the economic development of the country.
-It’s wasted money,” Álvaro Trigueros told me, citing Oppenheimer.
+It is a waste of money,” Álvaro Trigueros told me, citing Oppenheimer.

 It also records data that entities, such as Fusades and the Chamber of Commerce, have previously made public, such as the fact that only 10% of Salvadoran companies say they have made at least one transaction in bitcoins or that only 1% of the total value of their sales had been made with that cryptoactive; It also mentions that most citizens have only used the Chivo Wallet, the government wallet, to redeem the $30 bonus and after that they have forgotten about the questioned application, due to all the technical problems it has faced since day one. of its implementation.